-In the first part of 2021, President Joe Biden signed the American Rescue Plan Act of 2021 into law.
+In the first part of 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund to provide $10 billion to the states to help struggling homeowners catch up on mortgage payments, utility costs, past-due property taxes, and other housing-related expenses.

 Eligible homeowners in Massachusetts affected by COVID-19 can apply for some of the $180 million the state received.
 Through the Massachusetts Homeowner Assistance Fund (Mass HAF) Program, you might qualify for financial assistance to pay overdue mortgage payments and other housing costs.

 Under the Mass HAF Program, you can apply for money to pay the following home-related expenses:

 This program can also pay for past-due mobile home loan payments and eligible utilities.
 You might qualify for additional assistance if you need to clear a lien as a condition of reinstating your mortgage.
 But you can't get help with future expenses.

 To qualify for financial assistance from the Mass HAF Program, you must have been financially impacted by COVID-19, meaning you've lost income or have increased living expenses because of the pandemic.
 For instance, a job loss, reduced work hours, increased costs due to childcare, an illness, or the need to care for a family member since January 21, 2020, qualify.